• Skip to primary navigation

 Next decide if you want to make a broth/stock based soup or a creamy soup?

 A broth is a stock based soup, where there is no added cream.
-Most soups will cook like this and any cream is only added at the final stages of the cook.
+Most soups will start to cook like this as any cream is only added at the final stages of the cook to avoid it splitting.

 A great example of this style of soup is Vegetable & Barley Broth.
 This soup is a simple vegetable broth with added pearl barley and butter beans (which help thicken the soup), all cooked together in a tomato stock.